 and the M.S. and Ph.D. degrees in Computer Science from Texas A&M University in 2003 and 2005, respectively.
 Following

 my graduate studies, I recieved a prestigious NIH/NIST joint post-doctoral fellowship award from the National Research Council (National Academies).

 At the National Institutes of Health, I spent four years working with Dr. Mark Stopfer on biological olfaction.

 In parallel, collaborating with Dr. Steve Semancik at NIST, I worked on developing

 neuromorphic chemical sensing approaches using MEMS-based sensor arrays (popularly referred to as 'e-nose'), and its application in security and medical diagnostics domains.

-My research interests include systems neuroscience, sensor-based machine olfaction, machine learning, biomedical intelligent systems, and dynamical systems.
+My research interests include systems neuroscience, sensor-based machine olfaction, machine learning, biomedical intelligent systems, dynamical systems and more recently biorobotics.